-No regular readers of my reviews will likely miss the fact that I have spent the past couple of years studying to become a spiritual director in the Ignatian tradition.
-I intentionally choose a Catholic program because I have come to understand that I tend to learn in a dialectical approach.
+No regular readers of my reviews will likely miss that I have spent the past couple of years studying to become a spiritual director in the Ignatian tradition.
+I intentionally chose a Catholic program because I have come to understand that I tend to learn in a dialectical approach.
 I want to have traditions in dialogue.
-My undergrad was an evangelical college, my seminary was predominately a mainline protestant school and my spiritual direction program was at a Jesuit college.
-Part of what is helpful about this approach is that I bring resources from outside of the tradition for conversation with the tradition.
+My undergrad was at an evangelical college, my seminary was predominately a mainline protestant school, and my spiritual direction program was at a Jesuit college.
+Part of what is helpful about this approach is that I bring resources from outside the tradition for conversation with the tradition.
 What can be difficult is getting enough of an understanding of the new to understand it on its own terms and not as a caricature from previous experience.

 Other tensions include attention to personal experience and emotion with what Ignatius calls dispassion.
-In Ignatius’ use, this is not dispassion as in uncaring or negligence, but dispassion as in getting to the point where you are willing to accept any of multiple options that God may be calling you toward.
-Jesuits have a reputation for being overly analytic and dispassionate in the first, negative sense, but that is contrary to Ignatius’ intent.
+In Ignatius’ use, this is not dispassion as in uncaring or negligence, but in getting to the point where you are willing to accept any of the multiple options that God may be calling you toward.
+Jesuits have a reputation for being overly analytic and dispassionate in the first negative sense, but that is contrary to Ignatius’ intent.
 “Jesuit spirituality is distinguished from other spiritualities by this personal attention to feelings, desires, dreams, hopes, and thoughts.”
-It is only through that attention that the “defining characteristic of Jesuit spirituality,” Ignatius’ Discernment of the Spirits, can really be practiced.
+Only through that attention can the “defining characteristic of Jesuit spirituality,” Ignatius’ Discernment of the Spirits, be practiced.

 Although Contemplatives in Action is very brief, it gives a lot of background on the controversial aspects of Jesuit history.
 I wish I had read it toward the beginning of my program instead of nearly at the end.
 It provided a helpful counterpoint to an article I had assigned for class.
-Parmananda Divakar argues that Ignatius’ primary focus was loyalty to Christ (as an individual) while later Jesuits oriented toward obedience of the group.
-Barry and Doherty agree that the tension between obedience and sole loyalty to Christ is a hallmark of Jesuit history, but point out that Ignatius was largely responsible, not later Jesuits.
+Parmananda Divakar argues that Ignatius’ primary focus was loyalty to Christ (as an individual), while later, Jesuits were oriented toward obedience to the group.
+Barry and Doherty agree that the tension between obedience and sole loyalty to Christ is a hallmark of Jesuit history but point out that Ignatius was primarily responsible, not later Jesuits.

-I am not sure I think they really solved the problems, but at least they identified it, and several other tensions that have present implications for the current and future Jesuit order.
-There is no question about me becoming Jesuit, I am firmly protestant and married.
-However, I do appreciate the significant orientation toward internal critique, for the purpose of calling themselves toward more faithful service that is evidenced by the short book.
+I am not sure they solved the problems, but at least they identified it, and several other tensions have implications for the current and future Jesuit order.
+There is no question about me becoming a Jesuit; I am firmly protestant and married.
+However, as evidenced by the short book, I appreciate the significant orientation toward internal critique, to call themselves toward more faithful service.
 I do not know if others will find the book as helpful as I did, but it was helpful for my context.